 1. Customer Satisfaction

-In the Agile methods, there is constant customer involvement to make decisions regarding the project and its modules which eventually leads to better customer retention.
+In the Agile method, there is constant customer involvement to make decisions regarding the project and its modules which eventually leads to better customer retention.
 The traditional waterfall model only involved the client in the planning phase which usually affected the adaptability of the complete project.
-Therefore, keeping the client in the cycle and making changes as per their feedback can ensure valuable output.
+Therefore, keeping the client in the loop and making changes as per their feedback can ensure valuable output.
 Besides, it also helps in reducing the go-to-market timeline.

 2. Increased Flexibility

-If the Agile methodology is truly implemented in the entire development team then it empowers them and provides unparalleled flexibility.
+If the Agile methodology is truly implemented in the entire development team, then it empowers them and provides unparalleled flexibility.
 In Agile, the programming team works on smaller modules and gets constant feedback about them from the product owner.
 As Agile divides the project into sprints, the changes from the owner are manageable and quick to deliver.
 Because of this unparalleled flexibility, the majority of organizations prefer to use the Agile approach in their project.

 3. Improved Project Predictability